Max-linear models in random environment: Introduction

-One prerequisite for this work is the fact that max-stable random variables on different nodes of a DAG are independent if and only if they have no common ancestors.
+One prerequisite for this work is the fact that max-stable random variables on different nodes (that is random variables $X_i$ and $X_j$) of a DAG are independent if and only if they have no common ancestors, see \cite[Theorem 2.3]{GKO}.
 As a consequence of this and percolation theory we find for the subcritical case $p \leq 1/2$ that two random variables become independent with probability 1, whenever their distance tends to infinity.
 In contrast, for the supercritical case there exists $\frac{1}{2} < p^* <1$ such that for $p >p^*$ two random variables are dependent with positive probability, even when their node distance tends to infinity.

 Finally, we consider changes in the dependence properties of random variables on a sub-DAG $H$ of a finite or infinite graph on the oriented square lattice $\Z^2$, when enlarging this subgraph.
 The method of enlargement consists of adding nodes and edges of Bernoulli bond percolation clusters.
 Here we start with $X_i$ and $X_j$ independent in $H$, and answer the question, whether they can become dependent in the enlarged graph.
 We evaluate critical probabilities such that $X_i$ and $X_j$ become dependent in the enlarged graph with positive probability or with probability 1.
 We find in particular that for every DAG $H$ with finite number of nodes, in the enlarged graph $X_i$ and $X_j$ remain independent with positive probability.
-On the other hand, if $H$ has nodes $\Z^2$ and percolates everywhere; i.e. every connected component of $H$ is infinite, then $X_i$ and $X_j$ become dependent with probability 1 in the enlarged graph.
+On the other hand, if $H$ has nodes $\Z^2$ and percolates everywhere; i.e., every connected component of $H$ is infinite, then $X_i$ and $X_j$ become dependent with probability 1 in the enlarged graph.